gSchool/docker_intro/sections/part5.md

 Carefully examine the changes.

 Using Docker Compose, this is all it takes to add a new service to our stack.
 Now re-run your docker deploy command:

-`docker stack deploy -c docker-compose.yml apidemolab` You should see a message that the stack is being updated.
-That's it, your work is done.
-You've deployed a whole new service!
+`docker stack deploy -c docker-compose.yml apidemolab`

+You should see a message that the stack is being updated.
+And that's it, your work is done.
+You've deployed a whole new service to the stack!

 **Go to your browser where your service is running (by it's IP address), but on port 8080.** You should see the visualizer representing each machine in the cluster.

 ![Imgur](https://imgur.com/fIyAfrx)

-Now the service we used in this example was created by Docker.
-The image already exists so we're just using it here as intended.
+The service we used in this example was created by Docker.
+The image already exists online in Docker's registry, so we're just using it here as intended.
 This illustrates the key feature of Docker: easily shared services that are easy to deploy.

-We still don't have our counter operating via Redis.
+We still don't have our counter operating via Redis, however.
 So next we're going to add a Redis service to persist our visitor data in 3 steps.
+Follow along carefully.

 **Step 1**
 1. Copy the new Redis service section from below.